nuprl/MultiPL-E/index.md

 This step should be quite straightforward for each value and its associated method.
-When there is choice, we used our language knowledge or consulted the style guides from the language communities (see the paper Appendix).
-As we mention in the paper, the ease of value-to-value mapping is one of the key aspects of this approach.
+When there is choice, we used our language knowledge or consulted the style guides from the language communities (see our paper's Appendix).
+As we mention in our paper, the ease of value-to-value mapping is one of the key aspects of this approach.

 There are also smaller elements to `Translator` (stop tokens, file_ext, etc.)